| SPECIES |

 SEE PROBLEM/PREDATOR IDENTIFICATION CHART (Sialis)

 All too often, some predator raids a bluebird nestbox.
 Sometimes we find just an empty nest that had eggs or babies; sometimes there are remains; sometimes destruction.
 We rarely get to see 'who' the predator was.
 But sometimes clues are left.
 Check this chart for hints as to what the predator might have been Problem/Predator ID or Predator Clues.
+Also see info on various predator guards and their pros and cons.

 House Sparrows (or HOSP) are deadly predators of bluebirds and other cavity nesters.
 House Sparrows will peck eggs, nestlings, and adult bluebirds to death.
 Do not confuse other song sparrows with House Sparrows - only House Sparrows are a threat.
 See HOSP photos (for ID), HOSP Management (passive and active control methods), History, Population, and HOSP attacks webpages on this website.